danny-avila/LibreChat/docs/install/docker_compose_install.md

-# Docker Installation Guide
+# Docker Compose Installation Guide

-Docker installation is recommended for most use cases.
+Docker Compose installation is recommended for most use cases.
 It's the easiest, simplest, and most reliable method to get started.

 See the video guide for [Windows](windows_install.md#recommended) or [Ubuntu 22.04 LTS](linux_install.md#recommended)
 ## Installation and Configuration